himoose/user-docs/docs/settings.md

 ## When to Use This

-- **Switch experience modes**: Choose between Marketer Mode (for SMB teams) or SEO Mode (for SEO professionals) to adjust feature complexity.
+- **Switch experience modes**: Choose between Marketer Mode (for SMB marketing teams) or SEO Mode (for SEO professionals) to adjust feature complexity and workflows.
 - **Update account info**: Change your email, verify your email, or reset your password.
-- **Bring Your Own Key (BYOK)**: Connect your OpenAI API key to bypass monthly token limits and use your own billing.
+- **Bring Your Own Key (BYOK)**: Connect your OpenAI API key to bypass monthly token limits and use your own OpenAI and OpenRouter billing.
-- **Select AI models**: Pick which GPT model to use (GPT-4.1, GPT-5, etc.) if you're on the BYOK plan.
+- **Select AI models (BYOK)**: Pick which GPT model to use (GPT-4.1, GPT-5, etc.) if you're on the BYOK plan.
-- **Monitor usage**: Track your monthly AI token consumption to avoid hitting limits.
+- **Monitor usage (Non-BYOK Paid users)**: Track your monthly AI token consumption to avoid hitting limits.
 - **Manage subscription**: Update payment methods, change billing cycles, or cancel/reactivate your subscription.

 ---